-As highlighted in the previous White papers in The Future of Mobility series, the three main pillars of future mobility - driverless and connected cars, electrification and shared mobility - are inter-connected.
+As highlighted in the previous whitepapers on The Future of Mobility series, the three main pillars of future mobility - driverless and connected cars, electrification and shared mobility - are inter-connected between each other.
 The current study also underlines this message, with 28% of consumers preferring to travel in an electric vehicle while using ride-sharing services.
 This is a significantly higher share compared to those who intend to purchase an electric car for private ownership (7%).

 Expected leaders in mobility services in the next five years